learn-co-curriculum/wwdc-badges/README.md

 You've absorbed a lot of information about programming from that group of readings.
 At this point, you've read about:

-* the general layout of Xcode,
+* the general layout of Xcode
-* declaring and defining variables,
+* declaring and defining variables
-* calling methods,
+* calling method
-* creating and manipulating string objects,
+* creating and manipulating string objects
-* wrapping primitives in `NSNumber` objects,
+* wrapping primitives in `NSNumber` objects
-* evaluating `if` conditionals,
+* evaluating `if` conditionals
-* creating `for` loops, and
+* creating `for` loops
-* holding variables in ordered collections (arrays).
+* holding variables in ordered collections (arrays)

 Now it's time put your new knowledge into practice and turn it into skill.